h2oai/wave/website/blog/2021-03-08-ml-release.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Today, we're delighted to announce H2O Wave ML - the automatic machine learning (AutoML) for Wave apps.
+Today, we're delighted to announce H2O Wave ML - Automatic Machine Learning (AutoML) for Wave apps.
 Let's introduce the library and have a look at API and a few examples.

 <!--truncate-->